 About an hour before you start, set out the cream cheese to reach room temperature.
 This softening is important to avoid unpleasant chunks in the cheese ball.
 To speed up the process, cut the cream cheese into small cubes and spread them on a plate.
-Let it sit in a warm place for about 15 to 20 minutes.
+Let it sit in a warm place for about 15–20 minutes.

-In a large bowl, using an electric hand mixer, beat the cream cheese and ranch seasoning mix until smooth.
-Add in the shredded cheese and finely diced bacon; beat until just combined.
+In a large bowl, using a hand mixer, beat the cream cheese and ranch seasoning mix until smooth.
+Add the shredded cheese and finely diced bacon; beat until just combined.
 Add in optional chives.

 Using a silicone spatula, scoop the mixture onto plastic wrap and form it into a ball.
 Tightly wrap and place in the fridge for 1–3 hours or until firm.